Power Shift: Online Training for Change 2021

 An online training open to all young people and university students who want to shift power from corporations and the wealthy to those fighting for a more just and sustainable world.
 5 - 29 July

 Power Shift 2021 will be a month of digital workshops, events and other opportunities to build radical student networks.
 Join us to talk media, campaign strategy, facilitation skills, direct action and so much more.
-Registration information is below.
+Get your tickets below!

 Over the 4 weeks of this free participatory training you will:

 Organise to win!
 Discover the tools, tactics and techniques needed to fight for justice wherever you are.

 Learn to educate yourself: Find out about the root causes of global injustice, how Universities are complicit, and how to fight back.

 Become part of a movement: Get to know other student organisers, and learn from a wide range of different campaigns.

 Come and find out how universities are pushing students into dead end jobs that are destroying the planet and, most importantly, what you can do about it.
 On 29th July, we'll be launching the climate justice campaign chosen by our network in 2020.